Skip to main content

 Maintainability over novelty

-A system that the in-house team can keep healthy beats a more impressive one that depends on us forever.
+A system the in-house team can keep healthy beats a more impressive one that depends on us forever.
 We optimise for the second year, not the launch week.

 04